 Prompt 2 - Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.
 (350 words)

 Designing was my way to express myself and project my ideas.
-I had developed the skill of drawing since middle school in art class.
+I had developed the skill of drawing in art class since middle school.
 I enjoyed it because it relieves stress.
 Years later, this passion prospered when I undertook a personal project to design an automatic animal feeder.
 Initially, I drew simple sketches on isometric paper.
-It was easy so I was able to generate lots of different diagrams until it eventually sparked to actually want to build it.
+It was easy so I was able to generate lots of different diagrams until it eventually sparked me to want to build it.

-Despite isometric paper being accurate, I felt restricted because it was only 2D.
+Despite the isometric paper being accurate, I felt restricted because it was only 2D.
 Inspired by Computer Aided Design lessons in Design & Technology class, I looked to transition from simple drawings to elaborate diagrams on the computer.
 Despite my lack of skill on the computer, I was able to get the hang of it once I realized it was just like drawing.
-Then, my first 3D model of my feeder had been made and I was astonished.
-I was almost satisfied but I knew I could take this further.
-Eventually, I moved on to modeling where I actually created the product based on the blueprints on the computer.
+Before I knew it, my first 3D model of my feeder was made.
+I liked it, but I knew I could take this further.

+I moved on to modeling where I created the product based on the blueprints on the computer.
 I made miniature contraptions using cardboard to visualize how the actual product would look.
-A little later, my first prototype was constructed in the workshop after learning how to use power tools safely.
+A little later, my actual prototype was constructed in the workshop after learning how to use power tools safely.

-This was a phenomenal accomplishment for me but I had to develop this idea further.
-I wanted my product to be unique and also able to help animals.
-So what separates it from the other animal feeders?
-My device was developed to withstand the hot weather in Oman by being made from Mahogany, and took advantage of the abundant sunlight by incorporating a solar panel to power the dispensation system.
+I wanted my product to be unique and usable in the unique Oman environment.
+Eventually, I decided to use mahogany for a new and improved prototype so it could withstand the hot weather in Oman, and took advantage of the abundant sunlight by incorporating a solar panel to power the dispensation system.

-This is how I expressed my creativity: by creating something unique that resulted from pushing the boundaries of my imaginations such that my creation can be beneficial for someone or something.
+This is how I expressed my creativity: by pushing the boundaries of my imagination to create something unique can be beneficial for someone or something.
 This time, I’ve expressed my creativity to help animals in hot, dry Oman.
-In the future, I want to continue to express my creativity for a bigger and grander scale.
+In the future, I want to continue to express my creativity on a bigger and grander scale.